 This simple approach to ‘microlearning’ has several potential formats, including (but not limited to):

-- Chemical Hazards & Safety Data Sheets (SDS)
+Alternatively a deck based on Chemical Hazards and Safety Data Sheets (SDS) is available:

 The following options are available: